gaambo/optinout.js/README.md

 For further information about the options see the (documentation)[Documentation.md].

 # Tutorials
+# Ideas
+You can use this library not only for opting in and out of tracking scripts but also for other things:
+	- Embedding YouTube videos
+	- Embedding Google Maps

 ## Server Side
 See the (Snippets)[https://gitlab.com/optinout/optinout.js/snippets] for examples on how to check cookies, doNotTrack and query-strings in **PHP** on server side.